 The American College of Rheumatology and National Psoriasis Foundation recommend IL-17 inhibitors as a second-line treatment for PsA.
 These drugs may help treat PsA that has not responded well to TNF inhibitors.

-In other cases, a doctor may prescribe an IL-17 inhibitor to a person who has a medical condition that would make it less safe to use TNF inhibitors.
+In other cases, a doctor may prescribe an IL-17 inhibitor to someone with a medical condition that makes it less safe to use TNF inhibitors.

-To date, the FDA have approved two IL-17 inhibitors for PsA:
+To date, the FDA has approved two IL-17 inhibitors for PsA:

-Both of these medications are injected under the skin.
+A person takes these medications via injections under the skin.

-IL-17 is a type of signaling protein that plays a role in the development of inflammation in PsA.
+IL-17 is a type of signaling protein that plays a role in developing inflammation in PsA.

 IL-17 inhibitors interfere with IL-17 signaling.
-This interrupts the inflammatory processes that are involved in PsA and can thus help relieve its symptoms.
+This interrupts the inflammatory processes involved in PsA to help reduce symptoms.

-Clinical trials have shown that Cosentyx and Taltz are both very effective at treating PsA, researchers report in Frontiers in Pharmacology.
+According to a report in Frontiers in Pharmacology, clinical trials have shown that Cosentyx and Taltz are very effective at treating PsA.

 IL-17 inhibitors suppress the immune system and, thus, increase the risk of infections, such as influenza, sinus infections, and fungal infections.
 Other side effects can include allergic reactions, diarrhea, nausea, and pain and swelling at the injection site.